-I had taken an interest in the history of maps a few years before.
-From this field, I had learned that although in our first encounters with maps from the past we tend to compare them to modern ones in search for right and wrong representations, they are a unique source for understanding the way in which different societies saw and conceived their world.
-What is interesting about these varied interpretations is not whether they are precise or imprecise, but the way in which they illustrate the processes of a society in a given place and time.
+I had taken an interest in the history of maps a few years prior.
+In our first encounters with maps from the past we tend to compare them with modern ones in search for correct and incorrect representations, but I learned that they can be unique sources for understanding how different societies saw and conceived their world.
+This is because what is interesting about these varied interpretations is not whether they are precise or imprecise, but the way in which they illustrate the processes of a society in a given place and time.

-Colonial Landscapes is an attempt to show how the Painting of the Lands, Marshes and Swamps of the Town of Bogotá reveals some of the processes triggered by the Spanish invasion in the landscapes and societies of the Americas.
-As we delve into the many layers of the map, we find this beautiful painting of the Savanna to be full of tensions and we understand it encapsulates part of the human drama and the environmental transformations imposed by the Spanish invasion on the landscapes of the Andes and its native societies.
+Colonial Landscapes is an attempt to show how the Painting of the lands, marshes, and swamps of the town of Bogotá reveals some of the processes triggered by the Spanish invasion in the landscapes and societies of the Americas.
+As we delve into the many layers of the map, we find this beautiful painting of the savanna to be full of tensions and we understand that it encapsulates part of the human drama and the environmental transformations imposed by the Spanish invasion on the landscapes of the Andes and its Indigenous societies.